rvoulon/old-github-io/DataScience/Learning-CUDA.md

 }
 ```

-- (Notice that in this and the following examples, we're not returning the calculated value, we're writing it directly to memory, via a pointer we pass as an argument to the function...
-Is that normal for programming in CUDA?)
+- Notice that in this and the following examples, we're not returning the calculated value, we're writing it directly to memory, via a pointer we pass as an argument to the function.
 - We can launch the kernel by calling the function this way:

 ```c